Jaak/ray/README.md

 higher the number of samples the longer the rendering will take.
 The default value is 5.

-For example, the image below was rendered in the build directory with the following options:
+For example, the first image below was rendered in the build directory with the following options:
 <pre>
 $ ./src/ray --bpt -s 1000 --png out.png --non-interactive ../nff/cornell-spheres.nff
 </pre>